Patchethium/Azalea/README.md

 By default Azalea downloads the core from official VOICEVOX servers, but you can also use your own core by setting the `VOICEVOX_CORE` environment variable.

+### Setting up the core
 #### Using the official downloader

-Refer to the [official VOICEVOX documentation](https://github.com/VOICEVOX/voicevox_core?tab=readme-ov-file#%E7%92%B0%E5%A2%83%E6%A7%8B%E7%AF%89) [Japanese].
+You can refer to the [official VOICEVOX documentation](https://github.com/VOICEVOX/voicevox_core?tab=readme-ov-file#%E7%92%B0%E5%A2%83%E6%A7%8B%E7%AF%89) (Japanese), you just need to download their script and execute it.
 #### Manually downloading the core

  - Download the core from the [official VOICEVOX releases](https://github.com/VOICEVOX/voicevox_core/releases) and extract it to a directory.